 - "I have [a?????] loved coffee ice cream"

 If you cannot read a word or phrase that’s ok.
 Another volunteer may be able to identify the missing letters and update your transcription.
-If there is a lot of text you cannot read consider looking for another page that you can decipher better.
+If there is a lot of text you cannot read consider saving your transcription and looking for another page that you can decipher better.

 If you can read crossed out or otherwise deleted text, transcribe the deleted words within a pair of square brackets.
 Example: